cwyse/wysechoice-wiki/home/network_services.md

 #### Creation Steps:

+> Steps need to be updated & scripts should be cleaned up - script below is current (2/1/21) {.is-info}

 1. Remove the DockerNet MACVLAN network if it exists
 1. Create a virtual interface (eth0-shim) to act as a bridge between the MACVLAN and the host
 1. Create /etc/network/interfaced.d/eth0-shim to persist the configuration across boots